When Do Yellow Jackets Come Out? Seasonal Activity & Control

 +

-Look for one flight hole in the ground, wall void or attic.
-Aerial nests hang under eaves inside grey paper envelopes.
+Look for a single flight hole in the ground, wall void, or attic.
+Aerial nests hang under eaves inside grey paper shells.

 What attracts yellow jackets to my yard?